mattrussell2/gradescope-autograder/README.md

 # Introduction
 The central organizing principle here is that everything for the course works via the git respository.
 Day-to-day, there is little to no human interaction with the halligan server.
 Instead, every time you push code to the repo, an automated `CI/CD` script will spawn up to three jobs automatically:
-1) Course files and file permissions (!!!) will be updated on the halligan server.
+1) Course files and file permissions will be updated on the halligan server.
-2) A gradescope autograding docker container that will work for all the assignments in your course will be rebuilt if necessary.
+2) A gradescope autograding docker container that will work for all the assignments in your course will be rebuilt if necessary and uploaded to a private Dockerhub account.
 3) Reference solution outputs for any updated assignments will be generated.
 ![pipeline image](_images/gitlab_deploy_pipeline.png)